-This page contains answers to frequently asked questions about Digital Rights Management (DRM) and Xbox 360.
+This page answers frequently asked questions about Digital Rights Management (DRM) and Xbox 360.

-Note This article discusses DRM and Xbox 360.
-If you have questions about DRM and your computer, see the article You may be unable to play protected content after your computer hardware changes in the Microsoft Knowledge Base.
+Note If you have questions about DRM and your computer, see You may be unable to play protected content after your computer hardware changes in the Microsoft Knowledge Base.

-Content providers such as Xbox stores use Digital Rights Management technology to control how game and video files are used and distributed.
-Xbox stores sell and rent DRM-protected videos, games, and add-ins that are covered by media usage rights that allow specific uses of that content.
+Content providers such as the Xbox Store use Digital Rights Management technology to control the usage and distribution of games and other content.
+This content is protected by media usage rights that allow specific uses of that content.

-Yes, you can transfer content licenses from one Xbox 360 console to a different Xbox 360 console.
+Yes, you can transfer content licenses to a different Xbox 360 console.
 However, you can only transfer a license once every four months.

-If you purchased a new console or had your console repaired, use the license transfer option on your console to transfer content licenses.
+If you purchased a new console or had your console repaired, use the license transfer option on your console.
 Here’s how:

-Protected content is any game, video, or add-in that is protected by Digital Rights Management.
-To play or use a protected game, video, or add-in, you must have the license for that content.
+Protected content is any game, video, or add-in that uses DRM.
+You must have the content license to play DRM-protected content.

 Examples of protected content

 A license lets you use protected content.
 Another name for a license is media usage rights.

-Licenses are automatically acquired when you download content.
-If a license is missing or has become corrupted, you can access the download history on your Xbox 360 console and redownload that content to refresh the license.
+Content licenses are downloaded when you download content.
+You can view the download history on your Xbox 360 console and redownload that content to refresh a missing or corrupted license.

-The term “roaming” refers to using content that you purchased on one Xbox 360 console on a different Xbox 360 console.
-For example, you might download a game from the Xbox Live Games Store to the hard drive on one console.
-Then, you attach the hard drive that contains that game to a different console.
+The term “roaming” means using content that you purchased on one Xbox 360 console on a different Xbox 360 console.
+For example, you download a game from the Xbox Live Games Store to the hard drive on one console.
+Then, you attach that hard drive to a different console.
 When you attach the hard drive to the second console and sign in to Xbox Live, you can play the game without any restrictions.